OnChainSurvivor/OnChainSurvivor/README.md

 ## 🌟About the Project🌟

-Onchain Survivor is a web-based top-down arena shooter survival roguelite game that utilizes Web3 technologies to enable Open Source, decentralized, peer-to-peer multiSurvivor interactions.
+Onchain Survivor is a web-based top-down survival game that utilizes Web3 technologies to enable open source, decentralized and consensus to the experience.
 Navigate a 3D Blockchained environment to do what they do best...
-Survive Together!
+Survive!

 ## Game Overview 🎮